Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Optimization approaches

 To our knowledge, the RGN method has not appeared before in the literature.
 However, it is closely connected to the classical Gauss-Newton method for nonlinear least squares problems \cite{nocedal2006numerical}, which can be viewed as deriving from a similar Hessian splitting.
-Also, RGN is related to several VMC optimization methods, including the linear method for energy minimization \cite{becca2017quantum} and a Gauss-Newton-like method for variance minimization \cite{cuzzocrea2020variational}.
-In all these previous approaches, the main idea is to minimize a loss functional $\mathcal{L}\big[\hat{\psi}_{\bm{\theta}}\big]$ by first linearizing the function $\hat{\psi}_{\bm{\theta}}$.
-The linearization of $\hat{\psi}_{\bm{\theta}}$ yields an approximate loss functional
+Also, RGN is related to previous VMC optimization methods, including the linear method for energy minimization \cite{becca2017quantum} and a Gauss-Newton-like method for variance minimization \cite{cuzzocrea2020variational}.
+All these approaches can be can be described by first linearizing a class of functions